-Our supply chain encompasses more than 1 million people, employed through 788 global suppliers, who run more than 2,400 production units, across four entirely different sourcing regions and many different cultures.
+Our supply chain encompasses more than 1 million people, employed through 757 global suppliers, who run more than 2,000 production units, across four entirely different sourcing regions and many different cultures.
+Even though these numbers appear to be very large, our part of the supply chain represents only a very small part of the entire apparel and textile industry.
 On one hand, this represents a real opportunity to help normalise sustainable behaviour amongst diverse populations.
 On the other, it requires vigilance and dedication to better practices.
-We must identify issues and build capacity for change, working in partnership with our suppliers and stakeholders.
+We must identify issues and build capacity for change, working in close partnership with our suppliers and stakeholders.

 We start with our supplier relationships because we understand that we can, collectively, create positive impact.
 We always look for ways to collaborate and improve standards further, driving sector-wide change on important issues, together with other industry partners that think alike.
 We focus on two main areas: ensuring that the people who make our clothes are safe and treated fairly, and that we foster and support a clean environment to support healthy communities in our sourcing countries.

 A sustainable supply chain from farmer to customer

 Sustainability means moving towards a circular model where clothing is designed with it's next use in mind – clothing that is also made with fewer, safer chemicals, renewable energy, clean water, and safe and dignified working conditions.